 LAPSANG - smoky, piney and woodsy

-Each has their own unique flavor profile ranging from malty, bold and smoky to light, fruity and floral.
+Each has their own unique flavor profile with descriptions like malty, bold and smoky to light, fruity and floral.

 There are also tea blends like English breakfast, which is usually a combination of Assam, Ceylon and Kenyan varieties.

-Others like Earl Grey (a blend of Keemun, Assam and Ceylon) or Masala Chai (a blend Assam and Darjeeling) include herbal or spice components.
+Others like Earl Grey (a blend of Keemun, Assam and Ceylon) or Masala Chai (a blend of Assam and Darjeeling) also include herbal or spice components.

 There is a distinct tea grading system to establish quality which we will not get into on this page.